 Stephanie recently returned to her Northeast homeland after receiving a Masters in Environmental Management from Western Colorado University, managing a farm to food pantry program in Snohomish County, Washington, and spending time working on food policy in New Orleans.
 She helped to coordinate the Southwest Seed Library, A Farm to Table Conference in Colorado’s Gunnison Valley, and led a multi-day collaborative design process for the developing headquarters of the Coldharbour Institute. .
 She received her PDC back when PAN was PINE, while simultaneously lifting Plymouth Permaculture Project off the ground at her alma mater of Plymouth State University in New Hampshire.
 She recently signed on to work in her hometown of Nashua, New Hampshire to further develop programming for Grow Nashua.
 She also works as a field teacher at Prescott Farm Environmental Education Center.
 Her passion is to increase access to Permaculture education and she hopes to expand this collective work in the Northeast.

-Malene is Interim Executive Director of Hawthorne Youth and Community Center (HYCC), a grassroots, non-profit located in Roxbury, MA.
-She has also worked as a freelance writer and real estate development project manager.
+Malene is Director of Community Engagement at Boston Children’s Museum.
+She has previously worked as a freelance writer and real estate development project manager.
 She aims to incorporate permaculture principles into all aspects of her work.
-One of her earliest memories is watching her grandmother work magic in a garden in Georgia.
+One of her earliest memories is watching her grandmother work magic in a backyard garden in Georgia.
 It was a desire to reconnect with that history that led her to take a Master Urban Gardening course which then supercharged her drive to explore urban agriculture.
 She received a certificate in Permaculture Design from the Resilience Hub and completed an herbalism and holistic gardening apprenticeship.
-In addition to her role at HYCC, Malene coordinates two community gardens and is involved in the planning of a therapeutic garden as well as the revitalization of the Thornton Street Urban Farm and Gardens, all located in Roxbury, MA.
+In addition to her role at Boston Children’s Museum, Malene co-coordinates the 95 & 9 Community Garden, two combined community gardens in Roxbury, MA.
+She is co-Chair of the UU Urban Ministry’s Peace Garden Committee and involved in the revitalization of the Thornton Street Urban Farm and Gardens, also in Roxbury.
 She enjoys growing her own food and medicinal herbs and taking them from garden to table through adapted and original recipes.
 Malene’s greatest joys are cooking, creating, and sharing with others.

 Rev Dele of Soil and Souls is opening the environmental narrative to include the voice of Mother Nature so we create JOY with our Impact.
 Trained as a Climate Reality Leader and spiritual director, she helps leaders to heal human crises with Nature based solutions.
 As grandmother, theologian and permaculture professor Dele teaches that justice begins with inner balance and flows through a community in diverse banks of love.
 Dele is developing national initiatives that will calm our social and weather chaos.
 The Spirit of Resilience radio show raises a platform for women Earthkeepers all over the globe.
 We invite dialogue, offer solutions, and connect with allies who invest resources on the ground and in campaigns we lead.
 The emerging Soil & Souls nursery also provides leadership training and community education on resilience in communities that need it most.
 Her newest book “Breath of Life” is a 5 week Bible study that helps us grow closer to God and grow a secure community by loving creation.
 She also serves as council member of the National Congress of Black American Indians, board member of Permaculture Association of the Northeast and the UCC Climate Council.
 Dele’s B.A. is from University of California-Riverside and M.Div. from Howard University School of Divinity.
 She serves in the Southern Conference of the United Church of Christ and maintains Baptist and Indigenous affiliations.